ava-labs/avalanche-cli/docs/ledger-simulator.md

 - Download the docker image for the simulator (if needed)
 - Set the ledger seed to the default or the user-given one
-- Execute the docker container for the simulator by passing to it the avalanche app binary `app_s.elf` (ledger nano s device).
+- Execute the docker container for the simulator by passing to it the avalanche app binary `app_s2.elf` (ledger nano s+ device).
 That starts the simulated avalanche app.
 - Create a rpc entry point to the simulated avalanche app so as the golang client ledger library can connect to the simulator (instead of a real device)
 - Previous steps can take some time.
 Once the app and rpc entry is ready, it prints a custom msg `SIMULATED LEDGER DEV READY` as a means to communicate with the test code (or the user) that the simulator can start receiving requests (eg connect to it, ask for addresses, etc).